Black Rocks campground

 • Group sites: Parking is available next to your group campsite.

-• Jerusalem Creek sites: This is a remote camping area, campers must park their vehicles in the main Black Rocks campground (4km walk).
+• Jerusalem Creek sites: This is a remote camping area, campers must park their vehicles in the main gravel Black Rocks campground (4km walk).

 Best times to visit